 - Ensure the physical requirements that buyers ask for products are realistic.
 Some buyers may ask for things such as a pilling standard of 5 for a 100% Kashmir style, which is just not feasible.

-- Always mention that your quotation is valid for a limited-time period, such as 10 days.
+- Always mention that your quotation is valid for a limited-time period.
 This is to prevent the risk of higher costs for you when you start production because the currency exchange rate or fabric price has changed.

 - Investigate the price level of your buyer and investigate the price level in the market for similar products.

 Studying your potential buyers, analysing your USPs and preparing nice promotional material is only half the work.
 The other half is making a professional impression when meeting buyers.
-This can be in an online one-on-one meeting, at an online trade mission or fair or, if the situation allows it, at a physical trade fair, at a matchmaking event or during a personal visit.
+This can be online in a personal meeting, at an online trade mission or fair or, if the situation allows it, at a physical trade fair, at a matchmaking event or during a personal visit.

-Now that most interactions with current and potential buyers occur online, it will be more difficult to impress them.
-This makes it extra important to prepare a professional and creative presentation to help you stand out.
-Invest in professional photography, videos, and presentations and make sure you have a professional virtual or physical background when talking or presenting on a webcam.
-For instance, check how Hong Kong-based manufacturer Neo Concept presents its products using an interactive slide show with clear explanations and references to fashion trends.
+As a result of the travel restrictions during the coronavirus pandemic, many buyers have discovered that business can also be done online.
+If you meet with a new buyer for the first time online, it is extra important to prepare a professional and creative presentation.
+Invest in professional photography, videos, presentations and make sure you have a professional (virtual) background when talking or presenting on webcam.
+For instance, check how Hong Kong-based manufacturer Neo Concept presents its products in a nice interactive slide show with clear explanations and references to fashion trends.

 Your country’s image counts

-- When participating in an event where you can meet potential buyers, such as an online matchmaking event, a trade mission or a physical trade fair (if the situation allows it), create a list of potential buyers and inform them about your participation.
+- When participating in an event where you can meet potential buyers, such as an online matchmaking event, a trade mission or a physical trade fair, create a list of potential buyers and inform them about your participation.
 Do the same for current buyers.
-Research the target group, prepare a nice-looking presentation or a booth in the case of a physical trade fair (hire a professional designer), create a special collection using unique designs and qualities, and advertise your USPs clearly.
+Research the target group, prepare a nice-looking presentation, or a booth in the case of a trade fair (hire a professional designer), create a special collection using unique designs and qualities and advertise your USPs clearly.

-- When you participate in a physical trade fair and potential buyers are passing your booth, make them feel welcome.
-Stand up, do not eat in your booth and do not stare at your phone all the time.
+- When you participate in a trade fair and potential buyers are passing your booth, make them feel welcome.
+Stand up and ask how you can help them.
+Don’t eat in your booth and don’t stare at your phone.
 When you are talking to a potential buyer, put your phone on silent mode.

 - When wrapping up a conversation, confirm the agreements that you have made during the conversation.
 Never say goodbye before you both agree on the follow-up.

 One of the main complaints that European buyers express about suppliers from developing countries is that they do not communicate well.
-In this matter, there is little difference from buyers from different parts of Europe.
 If you want to grab — and hold — the attention of your buyer or prospect, you need to be proactive, punctual, polite and clear.

 This means, for example, that you must be prompt and honest in answering emails, provide clear information, be reachable to your customers, notify them of changes, delays or problems, and stay informed about their business by following their developments, asking questions and trying to understand their challenges.